mlanders/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+-   A relational database management system (RDBMS) is a collection of programs and capabilities that enable IT teams and others to create, update, administer and otherwise interact with a relational databases.
+SQL allows you to write queries inside a RMDS to retrieve data.

 1. Why do tables need a `primary key`?

+-   A primary key uniquely identifies each row in a database table

 1. What is the name given to a table column that references the primary key on another table.

+-   A foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+-   You need a third tale that allows you to tie the many-to-many relatiionship together as a one-to-many using foreign keys

 ## Project Set Up